-- We cover the following topics: - Immigration - France in WW2-the Occupation, the Vichy regime and the Resistance - · You will also study a French book ('L'Étranger'by Albert Camus).
+- Immigration - France in WW2-the Occupation, the Vichy regime and the Resistance - You will also study a French book ('L'Étranger'by Albert Camus).

 The oral exam consists of an independent research project on a topic of your choice and a response to a stimulus card on two of the topics you have studied.